Almost-Optimal Sublinear-Time Edit Distance in the Low Distance Regime: The Andoni-Krauthgamer-Onak Algorithm

 For the base case, we consider the leaf nodes handled in \crefrange{alg:ako-full:line:test-1-condition}{alg:ako-full:line:test-rate}.
 The first test in \crefrange{alg:ako-full:line:test-1-condition}{alg:ako-full:line:test-1} is correct since it computes the tree distance exactly, while the test in \crefrange{alg:ako-full:line:test-rate-condition}{alg:ako-full:line:test-rate} is correct since $|X_v| \leq 1/r_v$ implies that $0$ is an additive $1/r_v$-approximation of~$\TD^{\leq K}_{v, s}(X, Y) \leq |X_v|$.

 For the inductive step, assume that all values $\Delta_{v_i, s'}$ recursively computed in \cref{alg:ako-full:line:recursion} are correct.
 (We will bound the error probability later.)
-The algorithm approximately evaluates the following expression (which can easily be derived from \cref{def:tree-distance}):
+The algorithm approximately evaluates the following expression (which is immediate from \cref{def:capped-td}):

 Indeed, for any shift $s$, the value

 as computed by \cref{alg:ako-full} in \cref{alg:ako-full:line:range-minimum}, constitutes a $(\alpha_{v_i}, 1/r_{v_i})$-approximation of $A_{i, s}$.
 Recall that the rates $r_{v_i}$ are set to $r_{v_i} = r_v / u_{v_i}$ for all children.
 Here, $u_{v_i}$ is an independent sample from $\mathcal D(\varepsilon = (\log n)^{-1}, \delta = 0.01 \cdot (Kn)^{-1})$.
 Hence, in \cref{alg:ako-full:line:recovery} we may apply the Precision Sampling Lemma to recover a $((1 + \varepsilon) \cdot \alpha_{v_i}, 1/r_v)$-approximation of $\sum_i A_{i, s}$.
 (Again, ignore the error probability for now.)
 By a simple calculation we obtain that $(1 + \varepsilon) \cdot \alpha_{v_i} = 2 \cdot (1 + (2 \log n)^{-1}) \cdot (1 - (2 \log n)^{-1})^d \leq \alpha_v$, and therefore the approximation quality of $\Delta_{v, s}$ is sufficient to satisfy the induction hypothesis.